Links

 - Head of Neurovascular Imaging

-- WIN MRI Graduate Program Director
+- WIN MRI Graduate Programme Director

 My research focusses on the development of novel non-invasive MRI methods which visualise blood flowing through the arteries that feed the brain and the resulting perfusion of the brain tissue.
 Much of my initial research focussed on developing techniques which allow blood from individual feeding arteries to be followed through the vascular tree.
 In addition to providing information about the structural and functional status of each artery, these methods allow the assessment of "collateral blood flow".
 This is when the main feeding artery to a certain brain region becomes blocked or significantly narrowed, but the flow of blood from secondary arteries maintains perfusion in this brain region, preventing a significant stroke.
 The presence or absence of collateral flow can be important in deciding between potential treatment options in patients with arterial disease.
 These vessel-selective strategies also have applications in diseases where the arterial source of blood flow is important, such as tumours and arteriovenous malformations.